okyeron/MachineListening/README.md

 Eurorack Module for Machine Listening

 ## Getting Setup
-Please refer to my Embedded Audio tutorials to setup your Raspberry Pi for development, including connecting headless and setting up internet sharing. https://github.com/chrislatina/EmbeddedAudio.
+Please refer to the Embedded Audio tutorials to setup your Raspberry Pi for development, including connecting headless and setting up internet sharing. https://github.com/chrislatina/EmbeddedAudio.